Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-02/04-page.md

 <img src="./../../../img/arrow-divider.svg" style="width: 75px; border: none; margin: 0px 0 20px 0" />

 Generally, we can think about "finding" a web location in one of two ways: via its _relative_ or _absolute_ address, or URL.
-Let's create a senario to start.
+Let's create a scenario to start.

 ## Absolute URLs